-You can click on the “Search Jobs” link on the left-hand side of the homepage.
+You can click on the “Search Jobs” link on the homepage.
 This will bring up a list of all posted positions.
 From there you can use the search functionality located above the list of positions to narrow down your results, including a keyword search option.

-From the Login page, click on “Forgot username or password?” and follow the directions.
+From the View Profile page, click on “Forgot username or password?” and follow the directions.

 Once you identify a position that interests you, you will have to select the job title for the detailed page of the posting.
-At this page, you will see a link that says “Apply to this Job”.
+At this page, you will see a link that says “Apply now.”
 You will then be able to fill out an application and apply for the position.
 The next position you apply for will then bring up your information in another application form that you can correct/change if needed.

-A status of “Under Review” means your application is being reviewed by the hiring department.
+A status of “We are currently reviewing all applications” means your application is being reviewed by the search committee.
 Dependent on various reasons, the length of time it takes to complete a recruitment process may vary from one week to several months.
 The hiring department will contact you directly if you have been selected for an interview, or you will receive an email stating when the position has been filled or withdrawn (as long as you included your email address on your application).

 Yes.
 For example, you can copy and paste the information from a Word document directly into the appropriate fields in the application form.

 You have answered a question that was directly tied to the minimum requirements for the position, making you ineligible for the position at the current time.
 If you answered one of the questions incorrectly and the position is still accepting applications, please email your name and the position title to email@example.com so we can assist you.